 Once your child has made a list of their interests, ask them to write down all the college majors that seem related.
 There are some great online tools to help you and your child connect their interests to majors.

-Roadmap to Careers is a free, interactive website that asks students what most inspires and interests them, then displays the majors and career fields that best match their responses.
+Career Finder is a free, interactive website that asks students what most inspires and interests them, then displays the majors and career fields that best match their responses.
 The site, which is available exclusively to students who've taken the SAT or a PSAT-related assessment, features videos of professionals talking about their jobs and the path they took to get there.

 BigFuture is another great resource for your child to learn what majors and careers might be right for them.
 It’s got expert advice from college faculty and staff and interviews with college students discussing how and why they chose a particular major.